ShepardSiegel/ocpi/coregen/pcie_4243_trn_v6es_gtx_x4_250/v6_pcie_readme.txt

    http://www.xilinx.com/ipcenter/coregen/ip_update_system_requirements.htm

-This file contains release notes for the Xilinx LogiCORE(TM) IP Virtex-6 Integrated Block for PCI Express v1.3 solution.
+This file contains release notes for the Xilinx LogiCORE(TM) IP Virtex-6 Integrated Block for PCI Express v1.6 solution.
 For the latest core updates, see the product page at:

    http://www.xilinx.com/products/ipcenter/V6_PCI_Express_Block.htm

 2. NEW FEATURES

-   - ISE 12.3 software support.
-Rev 2
-   - Virtex-6 Integrated Block for PCI Express Root Port support
-   - Implementation support for 512 Bytes MPS configuration for the 8-lane Gen2
-     product.
-   - Implementation support for all part/packages for the 8-lane Gen2 product
-   - Added support for 6VHX380T-FF1155-1.

-3. RESOLVED ISSUES

-   - Link Training failure.
-Rev 2
-     o CR 558043

-     Issue resolved where link would not train or go to Gen2 speed on Cold boot on some systems.
-Rev2

-   - Virtex-6 GTXE1 Attribute Change for POWER_SAVE
-     o CR 550490

-     V6 GTX POWER_SAVE setting updated per IDS 12.2 requirements.

-   - MMCM VCO changed from 500 MHz to 1000 MHz.
-Rev 1.
-     o CR 543565

-     The MMCM VC0 setting has been changed from 500 MHz to 1000 MHz due to new MMCM requirements

-   - Fix for HDL compiler warnings.
-Rev 1. o CR 551390

-     Issue resolved where HDL compiler warnings were issued during Core Generation

-   - Disable Lane Reversal Setting for Endpoint Configuration.
-Rev 1. o CR 558536

-     Disable Lane Reversal Attribute setting on the Integrated Block has been set to FALSE for Endpoint Configurations, per CES Errata.

-   - Error in generating core from ISE New source Wizard o CR 517195

-     Issue resolved where ProjNav would error out with a Tcl scripting error when attempting to generate the core from ISE New Source Wizard.

-   - Incorrect UCF path in implement.bat file o CR 523072

-     Issue resolved where the relative path to UCF in implement.bat is incorrect, when design is generated and implemented on Windows operating systems.

-   - BUFG driving MMCM clkin removed o CR 511334

-     The BUFG driving the MMCM clkin was removed, to reduce the number of BUFGs used in the design.

-   - Root Port operation now supported in this release. o CR 509679

-     Support added for Root Port operation of the PCIe Integrated Block.

-   - FIFO_LIMIT setting could cause throttling on Transaction Transmit interface for the 8-lane Gen2 operation only o CR 524324

-     Issue resolved where the FIFO_LIMIT setting in the 8-lane Gen2 product was not high enough and could cause throttling on the Transaction transmit interface.

-   - Incorrect cfg_trn_pending_n functionality
-     o CR 524835

-     Issue resolved where the cfg_trn_pending_n output of the core was inverted.

-   - Implementation support for the 8-lane Gen2 product with 512 Bytes Max
-     Payload Size Configuration
-     o CR 522979

-     Implementation support is now available for the 8-lane Gen 2 product with 512 Bytes Max Payload Size Configuration

-   - Support for Non-default User Interface frequency when the Xilinx Development Board selected is "ML 605" o CR 522735

-     Implementation support is now available for non-default User Interface frequency when the Xilinx Development Board selected is "ML 605".

-   - Support for Programmed Power Management (PPM) state L1 for the 8-lane Gen2
-     product
-     o CR 522902

-     Programmed Power Management (PPM) state L1 is now supported for the 8-lane Gen2 product

-   - trn_reof_n assertion without a trn_rsof_n assertion on Receive Transaction Interface in the 8-lane Gen2 product, when receiving back-to-back Transactions. o CR 522593

-     Issue resolved where trn_reof_n might assert without trn_rsof_n assertion if trn_rsrc_rdy_n were deasserted while a packet was being written into the internal FIFO.

-   - Requirement added for trn_tsrc_dsc_n assertion to be accompanied by trn_teof_n assertion in the 8-lane Gen2 product o CR 525136

-     The 8-lane Gen2 product now requires trn_tsrc_dsc_n assertion to be accompanied by trn_teof_n assertion.

-   - Transmit Transaction interface lock-up in the 8-lane Gen2 product. o CR 525691

-     Issue resolved where the Transmit Transaction interface locks up on an assertion of trn_teof_n, which is not qualified by trn_tsrc_rdy_n, in the 8-lane Gen2 product.

-4. KNOWN ISSUES

-   The following are known issues for v1.3 of this core at time of release:

-   - Virtex-6 solutions are pending hardware validation.

-   - trn_rnp_ok_n not supported in the 8-lane Gen2 Integrated Block
-     o CR 518631

-     Use of trn_rnp_ok_n is not supported in the 8-lane Gen 2 Integrated Block for PCI Express product.

-     Workaround : None

-   - Gen2 operation only supported with 250 MHz Reference Clock. o CR 522983

-     Gen 2 operation is only supported with 250 MHz Reference Clock.

-     Workaround : Use an external PLL to convert 100 MHz clock to 250 MHz.
-     Contact Xilinx Support.

-   - VHDL example design / testbench not supported. o CR 510476

-     VHDL example design and testbench are not supported in the 11.2 release

-     Workaround : None.
-Planned release in 11.4.
+   - ISE 12.1 software support

+3. SUPPORTED DEVICES

+- Virtex-6 LXT
+- Virtex-6 SXT
+- Virtex-6 HXT
+- Virtex-6 CXT
+- Virtex-6 Lower Power
+- QPro Virtex-6 Hi-Rel

+4. RESOLVED ISSUES

+   - BUFG added on TXOUTCLK to MMCM path o CR 579207

+     BUFG added to TXOUTCLK path to the MMCM to workaround requirement of MMCM in same region as the PCI Express Integrated Block when the TXOUTCLK drives the MMCM input directly.

+   - Core TxOutClk constraint added to UCF o CR 589216

+     Constraint added to TxOutClk BUFG output as sys_clk constraint was not propagated correctly by tools.

+   - Virtex-6 GTX Transceiver Delay Aligner Errata Work-around o CR 585954

+     GTX transceiver settings have been updated to work around the Virtex-6 GTX Transceiver Delay Aligner Errata.

+   - GTX Wrapper updated
+     o CR 585171

+     The GTX Wrapper updated per latest recommendations for GTX Transceiver for PCI Express.

+   - Default Reference Clock Frequency updated o CR 585171

+     The default reference clock frequency for Designs with Link Speed 5.0 Gb/s been changed from 250 MHz to 100 MHz.

+   - PMA_RX_CFG attribute in GTX wrapper updated o CR 566981

+     The PMA_RX_CFG attribute in the GTX wrapper has been udpated to be set based on Synchronous or Asynchronous clocking selected (Slot Clock selection).

+   - Transaction Buffer Pipeline default setting for 8-lane Gen2 configuration o CR 572926

+     The default setting for Transaction Buffer Pipeline for 8-lane Gen2 configurations has been updated to "Buffer Write and Read"

+   - INTERRUPT_PIN attribute update based on Legacy Interrupt option in GUI o CR 581046

+     Issue resolved where Unchecking the Legacy Interrupt option was not updating the INTERRUPT_PIN attribute.

+   - trn_trem_n not connected in PIO_EP.vhd
+     o CR 577673

+     Issue resolved where trn_trem_n was not connected to trn_trem_n_int, in PIO_EP.vhd, causing this output to not be driven.

+5. KNOWN ISSUES

+   The following are known issues for v1.7 of this core at time of release:

+    5.1  Functional Issues

+    5.2  Simulation Issues

+    5.3  Implementation Issues

+           - Timing Closure

+            In order to obtain timing closure, designers may be required to use multiple PAR seeds and/or floorplanning.
+Using Multi-Pass Place and Route (MPPR), designers can try multiple cost tables in order to meet timing.
+Please see the Development System Reference Guide in the Software Manuals found at: http://www.xilinx.com/support/library.htm
+            for more information on using MPPR.
+Designers may also have to floorplan and add advanced placement constraints for both their design and the core to meet timing.

   The most recent information, including known issues, workarounds, and resolutions for this version is provided in the IP Release Notes Guide located at

    http://www.xilinx.com/support/documentation/user_guides/xtp025.pdf

-5. TECHNICAL SUPPORT
+6. TECHNICAL SUPPORT

    To obtain technical support, create a WebCase at www.xilinx.com/support.
    Questions are routed to a team with expertise using this product.

    Xilinx provides technical support for use of this product when used according to the guidelines described in the core documentation, and cannot guarantee timing, functionality, or support of this product for designs that do not follow specified guidelines.

-6. OTHER INFORMATION
+7. OTHER INFORMATION

-   In this release, the only supported synthesis tool is XST.
-   Additionally, only Verilog simulation and example design files are provided.

-7. CORE RELEASE HISTORY
+8. CORE RELEASE HISTORY

 Date        By            Version      Description
 ================================================================================
+03/01/2011  Xilinx, Inc.  1.7           13.1 support
+09/21/2010  Xilinx, Inc.  1.6           12.3 support
+07/23/2010  Xilinx, Inc.  1.5 Rev 1     Patch Release
+04/19/2010  Xilinx, Inc.  1.5           12.1 support
-09/21/2010  Xilinx, Inc.  1.3 Rev2      Update for Rev2 Patch
+03/09/2010  Xilinx, Inc.  1.4 Rev 3     Patch Release
+03/09/2010  Xilinx, Inc.  1.4 Rev 2     11.5 support
-05/05/2010  Xilinx, Inc.  1.3 Rev1      Update for Rev1 Patch
+12/02/2009  Xilinx, Inc.  1.4 Rev 1     Patch Release
+12/02/2009  Xilinx, Inc.  1.4           11.4 support
 09/16/2009  Xilinx, Inc.  1.3           11.3 support
 06/24/2009  Xilinx, Inc.  1.2           11.2 support
 04/24/2009  Xilinx, Inc.  1.1           Initial release (BETA)
 ================================================================================

-8. Legal Disclaimer
+9. Legal Disclaimer

-(c) Copyright 2009 - 2010 Xilinx, Inc. All rights reserved.
+(c) Copyright 2009 - 2011 Xilinx, Inc. All rights reserved.

 This file contains confidential and proprietary information of Xilinx, Inc. and is protected under U.S. and